 How to Deliver Your Notice to Vacate

-You also can deliver it in person to your landlord or email it to your landlord, but you’ll want to make sure you get some sort of receipt or confirmation that they’ve received your notice to vacate letter.
-You’ll need this for your personal records.
+- Deliver it in person or email it to your landlord, but you’ll want to make sure you get some sort of receipt or confirmation that they’ve received your notice to vacate letter

 Your notice to vacate letter should contain: